CCW Home

 6. Near the end of the course of instruction, you will respond to "flash card" “event” presentations where you are to immediately view the "situation" and state what actions you took, or didn't take, and why.
 This will pull together the many concepts covered during the classes.
 For example: did you draw your gun?
 Did you seek to de-escalate?
 What terms did you use to de-escalate?
 Did you seek cover?
 Did you shoot the person?
 Was the person a deadly threat?
 Was he a bad guy?
 Was he a good guy?
 Did you broaden your focus away from the gun?

-7. In the holster drawing class, you will learn how to properly draw from a strong side holster.
+7. You will learn how to properly draw from a strong side holster.

-Susbtantive instruction is provided concerning "when to draw" vs. when to shoot", and your take home materials contains a publication containing this vital information.
+Substantive instruction is provided concerning "when to draw" vs. when to shoot", and your take home materials contains a publication containing this vital information covered in class.

 8. You will view some video of time and motion studies and events.